 - Assistant Coach Alyssa Krause

 If you want to join the Taylor University Women's Soccer program you need to start building relationships and a highly-visible, professional quality recruiting profile.
-Starting that process as early as possible is critical to your success.
-So make your free profile to become a confirmed NCSA Women's Soccer athlete and begin connecting with coaches at the Taylor University Women's Soccer program today.
+Starting that process as soon as possible is critical to your success.
+So make your free profile to become a confirmed NCSA Women's Soccer student athlete and begin connecting with coaches at the Taylor University Women's Soccer program today.